 Let’s start with downloading the executable on the machine that should run the CDM service.
 Depending on the protocol of choice this download can be:

-Perhaps the protocol is updated after the last update of this article.
-To make sure, you want to check the value of the string parameter
+This is correct at the time of writing this article.
+To make sure the protocol is up to date, check the value of the string parameter

 cdm::WindowsServiceDownloadLocation which contains the URL for the download that corresponds to the protocol of your library.